 Research shows the connection between PsyCap and performance

 There are many links between PsyCap and performance development.
-For example, Carol Dweck’s definition of "growth mindset" has clear parallels with both optimism and hope - particularly around her philosophy of the power of yet.
-Dweck’s reframing of failures as opportunities to learn and grow clearly links to methodologies that boost and enhance resilience.
+For example, Carol Dweck’s definition of "growth mindset" clearly parallels optimism and hope - particularly around her philosophy of the power of yet.
+Dweck’s reframing of failures as opportunities to learn and grow links to methodologies that boost and enhance resilience.

 Self-efficacy and a focus on building confidence around individual strengths also tie to the work of psychologist Richard Boyatzis.
-Boyatzis experimented with coaching styles by having participants undertake an interview either focused on a positive approach (emphasizing their dreams and hopes), or a negative style (focusing on external aims and the individual’s perceived weaknesses in reaching them).
+Boyatzis experimented with coaching styles by having participants undertake an interview either focused on a positive approach (emphasizing their dreams and hopes) or a negative style (focusing on external aims and the individual’s perceived weaknesses in reaching them).
 This study found that those in the former group showed brain responses centered around positive memory, happy feelings, and reward centers of the brain.
-Those in the problem-focussed, negative interview, however, showed activity in areas of the brain suggesting sadness, anxiety, and worry - the brain state least likely to support problem-solving.
+However, those in the problem-focused, negative interview showed activity in areas of the brain suggesting sadness, anxiety, and worry - the brain state least likely to support problem-solving.

-Bolstering self-efficacy and confidence proves to be critical if we want to empower our people to perform highly and achieve stretch goals.
+Bolstering self-efficacy and confidence is critical if we want to empower our people to perform highly and achieve stretch goals.

 Building PsyCap into your people strategy

-At this point, you probably like the idea of building psychological capital into your approach, but need guidance on how to put this into practice.
-Below we’ve shared some examples of ways you can nurture each component of psychological capital in your management strategy - particularly when it comes to the performance process.
+At this point, you probably like the idea of building psychological capital into your approach but need guidance on how to put this into practice.
+Below we’ve shared some examples of ways to nurture each component of psychological capital in your management strategy – particularly in the performance process.